glpi-project/docdev/source/plugins/notifications.rst

 Add data on a event in GLPI core
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is needed when the plugin needs to create new placeholders in a notification which belongs to GLPI core.
+If the plugin needs to create new placeholders in a notification which belongs to GLPI core.

-The following example defines new data placeholders for Tickets.
+The following example defines new data placeholders for Ticket notrifications.

 In setup.php, hook the function `plugin_example_get_datas()`.